Geonhee-LEE/mpc_ros/readme.md

 ## Abstract

-This repo is implemented with mobile robot model from bycycle to the unicycle which means differential drive wheeled mobile robot for promising tracking performance.
-FOr running NMPC, use the GAZEBO simulation environment and compare with DWA algorithm given defalut local planner in ROS.
+This repository is implemented with mobile robot model from bycycle to the unicycle which means differential drive wheeled mobile robot for promising tracking performance.
+For running this NMPC algorithm, you can use the GAZEBO simulatior or customized mobile robot and compare with DWA algorithm given defalut local planner in ROS.

-## About us
-Contact: gunhee6392@gmail.com
-Date: 2020/05/02
-License: Apache 2.0

 ## Features
 * Nonlinear Unicycle Model Based MPC (through ipopt solver)